Size versus truthfulness in the House Allocation problem

 The reason is as follows: by Observation~\ref{obs:ind2}, $a$ must be allocated and frozen before $i'$ is considered in $ALG$.
-Thirdly, if $i'$ gets an object in $ALG$ in the same indifference class as $a$, then we prove that there exists an agent $s^*$ prior to $i''$, and suppose $\tau(u^*)=s^*$, such that there is a path from $s^*$ to $i'$ in $TG(s^*,C^{s^*}_{j^*},\tau([u^*]))$ at the end of the $u^*$th loop of $ALG$, where $C^{s^*}_{j^*}$ is the indifference class in which $s^*$ is allocated an object in $ALG_{-i}$.
-As a consequence, by Observation \ref{obs:ind2}, $a$ is allocated to an agent prior to $s^*$ and all the agents reachable from $s^*$ in $TG(s^*,C^{s^*}_{j^*},\tau([u^*]))$ are frozen, then $a$ will be finally allocated to an agent prior to $s^*$ in $ALG$.
-This means that $a$ is allocated to an agent prior to $i''$.
-This gives the monotonicity lemma, which together with dominance is used to prove Lemma \ref{lem:dualfeasible1}.
+Then, if $i'$ gets an object in $ALG$ in the same indifference class as $a$, then we prove that there exists an agent $s^*$ prior to $i''$, and suppose $\tau(u^*)=s^*$, such that there is a path from $s^*$ to $i'$ in $TG(s^*,C^{s^*}_{j^*},\tau([u^*]))$ at the end of the $u^*$-th ``for loop'' iteration of $ALG$.
+Here, $C^{s^*}_{j^*}$ is the indifference class in which $s^*$ is allocated an object in $ALG_{-i}$.
+As a consequence, by Observation \ref{obs:ind2}, $a$ is allocated to an agent prior to $s^*$ and all the agents reachable from $s^*$ in $TG(s^*,C^{s^*}_{j^*},\tau([u^*]))$ are frozen, then $a$ will finally be allocated to an agent prior to $s^*$ in $ALG$.
+This means that $a$ is allocated to an agent prior to $i''$. \end{itemize} This reasoning gives the monotonicity lemma, which together with dominance lemma is used to prove Lemma \ref{lem:dualfeasible1}.